yj7o5/cert-provider-extension/README.md

-## Certificates Provider Extension
+## Raven Studio Manager

-Raven studio to link all clusters in one portal
+Raven studio to link all clusters under one app and removing the need for requiring certificates

 ### Goal